ethrelfall/Finite-element-exterior-calculus/README.md

 These are some simple Firedrake examples of the use of finite element exterior calculus as presented in the textbook Finite Element Exterior Calculus by D.N.
 Arnold.

-All current examples are cases of the vector Laplacian on a planar two-dimensional domain subject to u \cdot n = curl u \times n = 0 on the boundaries.
+All current examples (bar k_equals_2_Hodge_Laplacian_square.py) are cases of the vector Laplacian on a planar two-dimensional domain subject to u \cdot n = curl u \times n = 0 on the boundaries.

 In all cases, the .msh file has the same filename as the script.